wlabarron/yourls-anonymise/README.md

-h1.
-YOURLS Anonymise Plugin
+# YOURLS Anonymise Plugin

-This plugin stops YOURLS recording users' IP addresses and user-agents.
+This plugin stops [YOURLS](http://yourls.org) recording users' IP addresses and user-agents.
 Since IPs aren't collected, neither are country codes.

 It'll somewhat diminish the amount of data in your analytics, but click counts, dates, and referrers are maintained.

 A very full-on way to avoid handling personal data.

-h2.
-MIT License
+# MIT License

 Copyright (c) 2010 Ubicoo - http://www.ubicoo.com